This pellet grill says it can smoke and sear—does it work?

 It’s capable of searing and smoking

 We were pleasantly surprised that the SmokeFire was able to sear, just like a gas or charcoal grills.
-The stainless-steel grill grates got hot enough to create clear grill marks on chicken and steak, and our chicken wings turned out wonderfully crispy.
+The stainless-steel grill grates get hot enough to create clear grill marks on chicken and steak.
+Chicken wings turn out wonderfully crispy.

 When it came to smoked food, the SmokeFire nailed it.
 The brisket was juicy and had a smoke-forward flavor, and our pork shoulder was tender and shreddable.
-We’ve cooked on a lot of smokers over the years, and we thought this pellet grill created some of the most flavorful food we’ve had.
+We’ve cooked on a lot of smokers over the years.
+This pellet grill created some of the most flavorful food we’ve had.

 The WeberConnect control panel and app